Please read the entire farm and position description before filling out an online application.

 Start: Rolling start dates; generally we prefer new/ seasonal crew to start between mid-March and mid-April.

-End: For folks who want to move on to other adventures after the markets are over, the season ends when the fall field cleanup is complete.
-Usually this is between November 5th st and November 15th.
-It doesn’t have to end!
-We love employees who are looking for year-round farming jobs and generally work out the ideal winter schedules with continuing farmhands in the fall.
+End: End is optional!
+For folks who want to move on to other adventures after the markets are over, the season ends when the fall field cleanup is complete.
+Usually this is between November 5th and November 15th.
+We love employees who are looking for year-round farming jobs and usually work out the ideal winter schedules with continuing farmhands in the fall.
+We base our scale of winter growing partly on the number of employees interested in winter work, so some advanced planning happens as early as August.

 Application deadline: Applications are accepted on a rolling basis but we encourage people to apply as soon as possible if interested.
 Qualified applications are processed as they are received with the goal of having all positions offered to good candidates by late February/ early March.
 For candidates who seem like a potential fit, our process involves a video interview, calls to references, a followup call to connect applicants with past or current farm crew, and scheduling a trip to the farm if possible to meet the current team and get a sense of the workdays.